v-adhithyan/365DaysOfCode/README.md

 ## day 79 (March 19, 2019)
   Added a bot to daily tweet about prediction results.

 ## day 80 (March 20, 2019)
   Starting 30 days of Javascript challenge.

+## day 81 (March 21, 2019)
+  Added a management command to bootstrap development environment for india elections.